QualiTorque/terraform-provider-torque/examples/agent_space_association/README.md

-# Torque AWS Cost Target module
+# Torque Agent Space Association module

-Configuration in this directory creates a Torque AWS cost collection target.
+Configuration in this directory associate a Torque Agent to a given space.